Today's Articles

 On June 27, 1894, Wilson and Mary P. Evans were married by the Reverend Francis James Grimké.
 The couple moved and raised six children.
 Mary Wilson became a well-known activist in her own right; she was a founding member of the Women's Service Club, NAACP Boston branch.
 Soon after admission to the bar, Wilson briefly partnered with Archibald Grimké.
 He also worked for several years with Judge George Lewis Ruffin.
 In 1887, Wilson opened his criminal law practice and became one of the most respected attorneys in New England.

-In 1911, the American Bar Association (ABA) admitted three African Americans to its membership: Butler Wilson, William Henry Lewis, a U.S. Assistant Attorney General, who were both of Boston and William R. Morris of Minneapolis.
+In 1911, the American Bar Association (ABA) admitted three African Americans to its membership: Butler Wilson, William Henry Lewis, and U.S. Assistant Attorney General, both of Boston and William R. Morris of Minneapolis.
 At the time, the executive committee did not know these candidates were "colored men."
 In January 1912, upon learning that Lewis was black, the ABA's executive committee voted to rescind his membership.
 That August, they rescinded the memberships of Wilson and Morris as well.
-Boston NAACP and the Massachusetts Bar Association members mounted a vigorous defense of the two Boston attorneys.
+Boston NAACP and the Massachusetts Bar Association members vigorously defended the two Boston attorneys.
 Former Massachusetts Attorney General Albert E. Pillsbury, who opposed racial restrictions, resigned in protest over the issue in 1913.
 The ABA continued to discriminate against other applicants of color for several decades.

 Wilson and his wife were among the organizers of the Boston branch of the NAACP, the organization's first local branch.
 Wilson was the branch's first secretary and joined the national board in 1913.
 In the early 1920s, he became branch president and held that post until 1936.
 Under his leadership, the Boston NAACP strove to improve educational opportunities for black children in Boston, protested offensive books and films, opposed legislation banning interracial marriage, and fought segregation in housing, hospitals, and the YMCA.